 Fellow, Science and Research (2020-), <rajeshra(at)andrew.cmu.edu>

-Rajesh jointed as Fellow, Science and Research in Ullisi’s group to work on Machine Learning approaches in Catalysis.
-He will be working on ARPA-E project on surface segregation.
-Prior to moving to CMU, he had held the positions as Assistant Research Scientist/Postdoc at Texas A&M University (College Station, TX and Qatar Campuses) and Visiting Scientist at University of Birmigham, UK.
+Ijointed as Fellow, Science and Research in Ullisi’s group to work on Machine Learning approaches in Catalysis.
+I will be working on ARPA-E project on surface segregation.
+Prior to moving to CMU, I had worked as a Assistant Research Scientist/Postdoc at Texas A&M University (College Station, TX and Qatar Campuses) and Visiting Scientist at University of Birmigham, UK.

 PhD (2017-), <apalizha(at)andrew.cmu.edu>

 I completed my B.S. in Chemical Engineering at North Carolina State University (Go Pack!).
 When I was an undergraduate there, I was heavily involved in AIChE and conducted research in Dr. Chase Beisel’s lab for two years.
 In addition, I was also given opportunities to spend all my summers in the industry.
 All of these experiences provided me with the privilege to learn from many incredible mentors and inspired me to get into graduate school.
 CMU was the perfect next step for me (fun fact!
 My undergraduate academic advisor Dr. Lisa Bullard also graduated from here).
 Outside of school and research, I am part of the CMU Ballroom Dance Competition Team!
 It has become a great way for me to de-stress, learn something new, and meet some of the most interesting and unique people outside of my daily routine.

 PhD (2017-), <junwoony(at)andrew.cmu.edu>